Rochdale Canal: Operation

 As a result of having no summit tunnel, there were more locks, and the summit pound was very short, at just 0.8 mi.
 To the north and east, 36 locks descended to Sowerby Bridge, while to the south and west, another 56 locks descended to Castlefield Junction, on the edge of Manchester.
 The summit pound is 600 ft above sea level, and is one of the highest summit pounds in Britain.
 Blackstone Edge Reservoir, covering 50 acre and Chelburn Reservoir, covering 16 acre, were the first two reservoirs built to supply the water for all these locks.
 They were completed in 1798, and Hollingworth Lake, covering 130 acre, was finished in 1800.
 It was lower than the summit pound, and so a steam pumping engine was installed to raise the water into a 4 mi feeder, which connected to the summit.
 The feeder was about 45 ft above the level of the lake, and the pumping engine was used until 1910, when the installation was demolished.
-Another Act of Parliament obtained in 1807 enabled the 92 acre Whiteholme Reservoir and the 30 acre Light Hazzles Reservoir to be constructed, to ensure that supplies remained adequate as trade increased.
+The Rochdale Canal Act 1807 (47 Geo.
+3 Sess.
+2. c. lxxxi) enabled the 92 acre Whiteholme Reservoir and the 30 acre Light Hazzles Reservoir to be constructed, to ensure that supplies remained adequate as trade increased.

 Because of its width, the canal was more successful than the Huddersfield Narrow Canal and became the main highway of commerce between Lancashire and Yorkshire.
 Cotton, wool, coal, limestone, timber, salt and general merchandise were transported.
 Between 1830 and 1832, the canal carried 539,081 tons per year, which generated £40,123 in toll revenue.
 In 1839, this had risen to 875,436 tons, generating £62,712 in tolls, but the opening of the Manchester and Leeds Railway in 1841 caused a significant drop in trade.
 The following year, £27,266 was earned from the carriage of 667,311 tons, and although a programme of toll reductions succeeded in restoring the trade, the income remained at a similar level for many years.
 The highest volume of traffic was in 1845, when 979,443 tons were carried.

 In 1839, the Manchester and Salford Junction Canal opened, which provided a link between a private branch of the Rochdale Canal and the Mersey and Irwell Navigation.
 It had been built because around 30,000 tons of goods a year were being transferred between the two waterways by cart, through the streets of Manchester, and the charges for this service did not meet the costs of providing it.
 It opened on 20 September, but was not a success, as the enabling Act of Parliament had also authorised the Bridgewater Canal to build the Hulme Cut, which linked their canal to the Irwell by three locks, and provided a more convenient route.
 The eastern end of the canal, with its connection to the Rochdale Canal, closed in 1875, the rest was disused by 1922, and it was abandoned in 1936.